arduino/docs-content/content/library-examples/curie-ble/Genuino101CurieBLECallbackLED/Genuino101CurieBLECallbackLED.md

 ### Libraries

-*CurieBLE.h* is the library that gives access to all the parameters, features and functions of the BLE module of the 101 board.
-With Bluetooth Low Energy it is possible to connect to and communicate with smartphones, tablets and peripherals that support this standard.
+*CurieBLE.h* is the library that gives access to all the parameters, features and functions of the Bluetooth® Low Energy module of the 101 board.
+With Bluetooth® Low Energy it is possible to connect to and communicate with smartphones, tablets and peripherals that support this standard.
 In this tutorial it is used to establish a connection with a control application on the smartphone and get the value used to turn on or off a LED.

 ### Functions

-The following functions are callbacks driven by the BLE events.
+The following functions are callbacks driven by the Bluetooth® Low Energy events.

-*blePeripheralConnectHandler()* - called when BLE central connects to the 101 board.
-It prints a connect message with BLE central address on the Arduino Software (IDE) Serial Monitor.
+*blePeripheralConnectHandler()* - called when Bluetooth® Low Energy central connects to the 101 board.
+It prints a connect message with Bluetooth® Low Energy central address on the Arduino Software (IDE) Serial Monitor.

-*blePeripheralDisconnectHandler ()* - called when BLE central disconnects from the 101 board.
-It prints a disconnect message with BLE central address on the Arduino Software (IDE) Serial Monitor.
+*blePeripheralDisconnectHandler ()* - called when Bluetooth® Low Energy central disconnects from the 101 board.
+It prints a disconnect message with Bluetooth® Low Energy central address on the Arduino Software (IDE) Serial Monitor.

-*switchCharacteristicWritten ()* - called when BLE central writes the switch characteristic.
+*switchCharacteristicWritten ()* - called when Bluetooth® Low Energy central writes the switch characteristic.
 It switches LED on or off depending on the value written to that characteristic by the user on the nRF Master Control Panel.

 ## On the Smartphone